 - Add flour one cup at a time and beat until smooth after each addition.
 The batter will look like a very thick cake batter.

-- Measure dough using an ice cream scoop or a heaping tablespoon and drop onto prepared baking sheet.
+- Measure dough using an ice cream scoop or a heaping tablespoon and drop onto the prepared baking sheet.
 Leaving 2 inches of space between each cookie.

 - Bake in preheated oven for 10-12 minutes or until the top springs back when pressed.